grandes-ecoles

 • [(b)] Verify that if $U = (u_{1} | \ldots | u_{d})$, $V = (v_{1} | \ldots | v_{d})$ and $D = \operatorname{Diag}(\sqrt{\lambda_{1}}, \ldots, \sqrt{\lambda_{d}})$ then $Z = VDU^{T}$.

-Q18 Matrices Matrix Decomposition and Factorization View
+Q18 Invariant lines and eigenvalues and vectors Matrix Decomposition and Factorization View

 Express in the form $Z = VDU^{T}$ (specifying your choices of $U$, $V$ and $D$) for the matrices $$Z_{1} = \begin{pmatrix} 0 & 1 \\ 2 & 0 \end{pmatrix} \quad \text{and} \quad Z_{2} = \begin{pmatrix} 0 & 1 \\ -2 & 0 \end{pmatrix}.$$

-Q19 Matrices Projection and Orthogonality View
+Q19 Invariant lines and eigenvalues and vectors Projection and Orthogonality View

 Let $Z \in \mathscr{M}_{d}(\mathbb{R})$ be an invertible matrix with singular value decomposition $Z = VDU^{T}$ where $U = (u_{1}|\ldots|u_{d})$, $V = (v_{1}|\ldots|v_{d})$ are orthogonal matrices and $D = \operatorname{Diag}(\sqrt{\lambda_{1}}, \ldots, \sqrt{\lambda_{d}})$.
 We assume that $\operatorname{det}(Z) > 0$.